cdxntchou/VFXDecoration/README.md

    This will look weird if you move the camera (see non-deterministic spawn pattern above) but will give you live update of all of the spawn baked properties.

+   Sometimes when you modify the VFX system, it resets the state, which causes all of the particles to disappear.
+   You can either hit "reset and respawn" on the VFX controller, or simply Ctrl+S (save) to get them back.

+   Undo has a similar issue.. it tries to hook undo/redo and trigger a reset/respawn (in case terrain was modified).
+   But for some reason this is not very reliable.